leonardofaria/leonardofaria.net/content/2020/11/30/getting-asset-transferred-information-with-lighthouse.md

 }
 ```

-If this is not enough information and you also want to include the number of requests, you can just return the `items` object and skip all filter and loop steps: `runnerResult.lhr.audits['resource-summary'].details.items`.
+If this is not enough information, and you also want to include the number of requests, you can just return the `items` object and skip all filter and loop steps: `runnerResult.lhr.audits['resource-summary'].details.items`.

 The image above shows what is inside the `resource-summary` audit: